jpverkamp/blog/content/programming/2023/2023-01-23-once-again-to-hammerspoon.md

 Originally, I had a `next` function to match with `push` for moving to the "`next`" monitor.
 Turns out... `next` is [built in to Lua iterators](https://www.lua.org/manual/2.4/node31.html).

 That... actually managed to crash the built in macOS display manager and make me log in a few times, likely because I ended up causing an infinite loop.
-Cool {{<wikipedia footgun>}}, yo.
+Cool [[wiki:footgun]](), yo.

 ## Useful docs